Rod Downey

-Rodney Graham Downey (born 20 September 1957) is a New Zealand and Australian mathematician and computer scientist, a professor in the School of Mathematics and Statistics at Victoria University of Wellington in New Zealand.
+Rodney Graham Downey (born 20 September 1957) is a New Zealand and Australian mathematician and computer scientist, an emeritus professor in the School of Mathematics and Statistics at Victoria University of Wellington in New Zealand.
 He is known for his work in mathematical logic and computational complexity theory, and in particular for founding the field of parameterised complexity together with Michael Fellows.

 Biography

 Downey earned a bachelor's degree at the University of Queensland in 1978, and then went on to graduate school at Monash University, earning a doctorate in 1982 under the supervision of John Crossley.
 After holding teaching and visiting positions at the Chisholm Institute of Technology, Western Illinois University, the National University of Singapore, and the University of Illinois at Urbana-Champaign, he came to New Zealand in 1986 as a lecturer at Victoria University.
-He was promoted to reader in 1991, and was given a personal chair at Victoria in 1995.
+He was promoted to reader in 1991, was given a personal chair at Victoria in 1995, and retired in 2023.

 Downey was president of the New Zealand Mathematical Society from 2001 to 2003.

 Publications

-Downey is the co-author of five books:
+Downey is the co-author of seven books: